wmclifford/mcp-maven-central-search/.junie/guidelines.md

 # Junie Guidelines — wmclifford/mcp-maven-central-search

 You are a coding agent working in the repository **wmclifford/mcp-maven-central-search**.
+Use the GitHub MCP server tools to access the issue being referenced/worked on in this repository.

 ## Primary rules (must follow)